gravitational/protoc-gen-terraform/README.md

 # TODO

-1. Oneof is not supported yet
+- [ ] Oneof is not supported yet
-2. Extract comments from original protoc file
+- [ ] Extract comments from original protoc file
+- [ ] Add argument to provide custom duration type
+- [ ] Add argument to provide custom imports for target file